NAS

 Common patterns and the fix path

-• If port 445 works but credentials are rejected: stale Credential Manager entry, wrong username format (try <unraid-hostname>\<user>), or blank-password user on Unraid.
+- If port 445 works but credentials are rejected: stale Credential Manager entry, wrong username format (try `tower\jawahar` style — `<unraid-hostname>` backslash `<user>` — with the actual Unraid hostname and your Unraid username), or blank-password user on Unraid.
+The backslash must be a single literal `\`; double-escaping it produces 'wrong credentials' even when the user/password is right.

 Run Test-NetConnection <unraid-ip> -Port 445 from PowerShell on the Windows client.